Three Years Ago

 It doesn't, not really, and not in any way worth worrying about.
 Or to put it another way, at least I'm alive to have stress and anxieties.

-Still, as the years pass and the memories of what happened fade, the nagging suspicion creeps back that I'm somehow blowing it again.
-Perhaps I'm falling back into old ways of thinking and of taking things for granted.
+Still, as the years pass and the memories of what happened fade, the nagging suspicion creeps back that I'm somehow blowing it again, that I'm falling back into old ways of thinking and of taking things for granted.

 So, this personal anniversary, quietly celebrated, is also a way to take stock, to remember, to understand, to reset, to brace myself for the inevitable calamities that eventually befall all of us.
 A little momento mori is good for the soul.
 I lived long enough on autopilot; I wasted enough time sleepwalking through life.